This first video explains the 4 ways a person can push you.

 It’s not the technique that failed you, it is you that failed the technique.Sifu Phu Ngo

 If you spend time on our blog you will find many video lessons repeated.
-That’s because you can explain and idea or a technique many different ways.
+That’s because you can explain an idea or a technique in many different ways.

 A big part of becoming an expert martial artist is training repetition.
 That also means going back over concepts.
 One thing I love about learning online via videos is you can watch a lesson over and over until you understand.

-Watching the same lesson taught a different way can also be very helpful in helping you understand the technique, the physics behind the technique.
+Watching the same lesson taught in a different way can also be very helpful in helping you understand the technique and the physics behind it.
 It’s all about you having a better understanding of what you are doing.